sriramrokkam/k8s-training/kubernetes/exercise_05_persistence.md

       storage: 1Gi
 ```

-Create the resource: `kubectl create -f pvc.yaml` and verify that your respective claim has been created.
+Create the resource: `kubectl apply -f pvc.yaml` and verify that your respective claim has been created.

 Given the policy of the storage class, a PV might not be provisioned immediately and the PVC is "stuck" in status `Pending`.
 This is perfectly fine, but take a closer look with `kubectl describe pvc <pvc-name>`.